kijin/mysquirrel/README.md

 Introduction
 ============

-MySquirrel is a lightweight object-oriented wrapper around the MySQL and MySQLi extensions of PHP 5.
+MySquirrel is a lightweight object-oriented wrapper around the MySQL extension of PHP 5.
 The focus is on simplicity and ease of use, robust error handling, and most of all, security.

 MySquirrel is designed with the **small-time web developer** in mind,